Craugastor omoaensis

-Craugastor omoaensis is a species of frog in the family Craugastoridae.
+Craugastor omoaensis, the Sierra de Omoa streamside frog, is a species of frog in the family Craugastoridae.

 It is endemic to Honduras and also is one of 13 species of amphibians and reptiles that are endemic to the Sierra de Omoa.
 It is known from only 24 specimens studied.

 Its natural habitats are subtropical or tropical moist montane forests, rivers, and intermittent rivers.
+The Sierra de Omoa streamside frog was last seen in 1974 and was declared extinct in 2013.

-Conservation Status
+Conservation status

 In a 2004 assessment, The International Union for the Conservation of Nature and Natural Resources (IUCN) categorised the frog as Critically Endangered on the Red List after meeting the criteria set out by the 1996 IUCN Red List of Threatened Animals.